Deforestation in Cambodia: Extent of deforestation

+In Cambodia forest cover is around 46% of the total land area, equivalent to 8,068,370 hectares (ha) of forest in 2020, down from 11,004,790 hectares (ha) in 1990.
+In 2020, naturally regenerating forest covered 7,464,400 hectares (ha) and planted forest covered 603,970 hectares (ha).
+Of the naturally regenerating forest 4% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity).
+For the year 2015, 100% of the forest area was reported to be under public ownership.

 Open Development Cambodia, an NGO in Phnom Penh, Cambodia, used US satellite data to show a significant loss of forest cover from 72.1% in 1973 to 46.3% in 2014.
 Most of the loss occurred after 2000.
 Since 2001, the Royal Government of Cambodia (RGC) has suspended all the forest concession activities and prepared a sustainable forest management plan according to international standards.

 In an effort to conserve forest cover, a limited amount of forest is allowed to be cut annually though a bidding process in order to supply the domestic timber demand.
-A harvest limit of 0.8m3 per hectare has been established with a 13-year cutting cycle, according to the National Forest Programme 2010-2029.
+A harvest limit of 0.8m3 per hectare has been established with a 13-year cutting cycle, according to the National Forest Programme 2010–2029.

 The RGC has set a Cambodia Millennium Development Goal to maintain national cover of 60% of total land area by 2015.
 This would require 532,615 hectares of non-forest land to be converted to forest land.
 However, as 2016, the forest cover remains 48.14%, equivalent to 87, 424 square kilometers.

 Forest distribution varies nationwide.
-As of 2016, the hilly northwest and southest region have the highest forest coverage rate.
+As of 2016, the hilly northwest and southeast region have the highest forest coverage rate.
 Among 25 provinces, 7 provinces have forest cover of more than 60%.
 If the Cambodian government does not move toward a more sustainable forest management, the value of Cambodia's forests is likely to decline.